 Get on a regular routine of exercise and moving your body.
 You can’t exercise your way out of a bad diet—but exercise does make your cells and muscles more sensitive to insulin so you don’t need as much.
 Less insulin means less inflammation and less body fat, especially dangerous belly fat.

-In a nutshell: Your lifestyle and food choices are better indicators of your health and weight than your genes.
-Some of us have to work a bit harder, and for some it is much easier—but it’s very possible for almost everyone.
+In a nutshell: Your lifestyle, food choices and what you inherited are better indicators of your health and weight than your jeans.
+Some of us have to work a bit harder, and for some, it is much easier—but it’s very possible for almost everyone.